Shackleford Wild Horse & Shelling Safari

 Follow Hwy.
 70W into Beaufort.
 Just after No Name Pizza, go straight thru the stoplight at Cedar St. (don’t turn right at Hwy.
 70W), go straight three blocks to the Waterfront, turn right at Front St., go 2 1/2 blocks and we’re on your left.
 Meet your Guide in Grayden Paul Park under the Gazebo, directly across from Beaufort Town Hall.
 YOU WILL MEET YOUR GUIDE BEFORE BOARDING THE FERRY :: YOU DO NOT HAVE TO PURCHASE TICKETS AS IT IS ALREADY PAID FOR AS PART OF THE PRICE OF YOUR TOUR.

 Beaufort has instituted parking meters for street parking along much of the Downtown area, so please be sure to feed the meters appropriately to avoid returning from a wonderful trip to find a nasty parking ticket on your car.
-On the weekends, you can use the BB&T Bank parking lot at no charge.

 Please arrive in plenty of time to park your vehicle, unload your gear, pay the meter & make it to the Grayden Paul Park under the Gazebo.